Shalimar Seiuli

-Shalimar Seiuli, (July 6, 1976 – April 22, 1998) known professionally as Shalimar or Atisone Seiuli, was an American Samoan transgender dancer and public figure who gained infamy when she was seen getting into the car of the actor Eddie Murphy.
+Shalimar Seiuli (July 6, 1976 – April 22, 1998), known professionally as Shalimar or Atisone Seiuli, was an American Samoan dancer and public figure who gained infamy when she was seen getting into the car of the actor Eddie Murphy.

-On May 2, 1997, Seiuli, a sex worker, was being watched by police before getting into Murphy's SUV.
+On May 2, 1997, Seiuli, a transgender sex worker, was being watched by police before getting into Murphy's SUV.
 Seiuli was unaware of who the driver was.
 Murphy was pulled over by police, questioned for thirty minutes, then released, while Seiuli was arrested for an outstanding warrant on prostitution charges.
 Murphy claimed he was just being a "good Samaritan" by giving Seiuli a ride home.

 Overnight, the story made headlines, and was later parodied on an episode of Saturday Night Live.
 The National Enquirer paid Seiuli's $15,000 bond in exchange for exclusive details on her ride with Murphy.

 Early life

-Seiuli was born to a devout Mormon family in the village of Mesepa, American Samoa.
-From a young age Seiuli identified as female, adopting the name "Shalimar" after the imported French fragrance as a teenager.
+Seiuli was born Saoaumaga Atisone Seiuli, the oldest of four siblings raised as devout members of the Church of Jesus Christ of Latter-day Saints in the village of Mesepa, American Samoa.
+She adopted the name "Shalimar" after the imported French fragrance as a teenager.
+She was fa’afafine.
 Seiuli was the cheerleading captain at Leone High School and was crowned Miss American Samoan Island Queen in 1993.

-By 1996, Seiuli moved to Los Angeles, California, where she began her medical transition from male to female via hormone replacement therapy.
+By 1996, Seiuli moved to Los Angeles, California, where she began her medical transition via hormone replacement therapy.
+Upon first moving to California, she was enrolled at the Fashion Institute of Design and worked as a club entertainer.
 She funded her transition through sex work on Santa Monica Boulevard, a street notorious for transgender prostitution.